top of page

 My research is also directly related to diversifying plant science, and I hope to contribute to shifting paradigms and improving equity in academia more broadly.
 I believe that fostering a diverse, thriving discipline with empowered researchers across continents, regardless of socioeconomic status, will yield the greatest potential to meet the economic, social, and evolutionary challenges facing twenty-first-century science.
 In addition to my collaborative research program in South Africa, I am working to critically dissect the forces that perpetuate inequality in academia using the tools of data science.

 Figure 4.
-Global distribution of plant science authors from 2000-2021, scaled by the number of publications from each location.
+A) Global distribution of plant science authors from 2000-2021, scaled by the number of publications from each location.
+B) Publication output by GDP and C) annual research and developement expendature.

 BRYOPHYTE ECOLOGY and EVOLUTION